Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Homogeneous sparse population of neurons

 We note that the new underlying base measure function for such population rate distribution (Eq.~\eqref{eq_homogeneous_r_pmf}) consists of the binomial term multiplied by the $h\left( \cdot \right)$ function, i.e., $\left( \right) h\left( N r_N \right)$.
-As we stated before, such base measure function could alternatively be represented in a different way inside the (possibly non-polynomial) function $Q_{N}\left(\cdot \right)$ as a function of the active neurons given the canonical parameters.
-Nonetheless, the representation we chose facilitates analysis in the limit of an infinitely large population of neurons as we will see.
+As we stated before, such a base measure function could alternatively be represented in a different way inside the (possibly non-polynomial) function $Q_{N}\left(\cdot \right)$ as a function of the active neurons given the canonical parameters.
+Nonetheless, the representation we chose facilitates analysis in the limit of a large population of neurons, as we will see.
 In the following, we use $\mathcal{P}\left(r_N | \boldsymbol{\theta}_N \right)$ to represent the PMF above.

-We are interested in the behaviour of the PMF (Eq.~\eqref{eq_homogeneous_r_pmf_g_function}) in the limit of a large number of neurons ($N \rightarrow \infty$): Namely, the probability density function (PDF) given through the relation $p\left(r | \boldsymbol{\lambda} \right) dr = \lim_{N \to \infty} \mathcal{P}\left( r_N | \boldsymbol{\theta}_N \right)$, where $r$ is the continuous population rate defined in the support $[0,1]$ and $\boldsymbol{\lambda}$ is the set of parameters for the PDF.
-We wish to know the conditions with which this PDF is sufficiently concentrated near its peak at $0$.
-Such a PDF would be relevant to model experimentally observed sparse population activity across different cortical populations, where arbitrarily low firing rates were exhibited by most neurons \cite{Wohrer_etal_2013_PopWideDistr}.
-Following Amari et al.'s framework to construct wide spread distributions \cite{Amari_etal_2003}, we provide a new theorem below with the sufficient conditions for having a sparse and widespread distribution.
+We are interested in the behavior of the PMF (Eq.~\eqref{eq_homogeneous_r_pmf_g_function}) in the limit of a large number of neurons ($N \rightarrow \infty$): Namely, the probability density function (PDF) given through the relation $p\left(r | \boldsymbol{\lambda} \right) dr = \lim_{N \to \infty} \mathcal{P}\left( r_N | \boldsymbol{\theta}_N \right)$, where $r$ is the continuous population rate defined in the support $[0,1]$ and $\boldsymbol{\lambda}$ is a set of parameters for the PDF.
+We wish to know the conditions under which this PDF is sufficiently concentrated, near its peak of $0$.
+Such a PDF would be relevant to model experimentally observed sparse population activity across different cortical populations, where arbitrarily low firing rates were exhibited by most neurons \citep{Wohrer_etal_2013_PopWideDistr}.
+Following Amari et al.'s framework to construct widespread distributions \citep{Amari_etal_2003}, we provide a new theorem below giving sufficient conditions for sparse and widespread distributions.